 In this study, the effects of magnetic field on the germination rate of cotton seeds were evaluated.
-The results were obtained from comparing the mean Table 1 Comparison of mean magnetic set and the set of the magnetic field levels for the highest GR value, to the highest observed value which belonged to the field of 400 MT with a germination rate of 41.65% (Table 1).
+The results were obtained from comparing the mean Table 1 Comparison of mean me magnetic field levels for the highest GR value, to the highest observed value which belonged to the field of 400 MT with a germination rate of 41.65% (Table 1).